 Ingredients as published by the cat food manufacturer:

-Boneless/skinless Salmon, Water sufficient for processing, Pea Starch, Sodium Chloride, Calcium Carbonate, Dicalcium Phosphate, Potassium Chloride, Choline Chloride, Taurine, Kale, Minerals, (Zinc Proteinate Iron Proteinate Copper Proteinate Manganese Proteinate Calcium Iodate), (Zinc Proteinate, Iron Proteinate, Copper Proteinate, Manganese Proteinate, Calcium Iodate), Vitamins, (Vitamin E Supplement Niacin Vitamin A Supplement Thiamine mononitrate Riboflavin Biotin Vitamin B12 Supplement D-pantothenic Acid Folic Acid Vitamin D3 Supplement), (Vitamin E Supplement, Niacin, Vitamin A Supplement, Thiamine mononitrate, Riboflavin, Biotin, Vitamin B12 Supplement, D-pantothenic Acid, Folic Acid, Vitamin D3 Supplement), Blueberries, Raspberries, Cranberries, Coconut,
+Boneless/skinless Salmon, Water sufficient for processing, Pea Starch, Minerals, (Salt Calcium Carbonate Monodicalcium phosphate Choline chloride Potassium chloride Zinc Proteinate Iron Proteinate Copper Proteinate Manganese Proteinate Calcium Iodate), (Salt, Calcium Carbonate, Monodicalcium phosphate, Choline chloride, Potassium chloride, Zinc Proteinate, Iron Proteinate, Copper Proteinate, Manganese Proteinate, Calcium Iodate), Vitamins, (Vitamin E Supplement Niacin Vitamin A Supplement Thiamine Mononitrate Riboflavin Biotin Vitamin B12 Supplement Folic Acid Vitamin D3 Supplement D-calcium pantothenate), (Vitamin E Supplement, Niacin, Vitamin A Supplement, Thiamine Mononitrate, Riboflavin, Biotin, Vitamin B12 Supplement, Folic Acid, Vitamin D3 Supplement, D-calcium pantothenate), Taurine, Kale, Blueberries, Raspberries, Cranberries, Coconut,

 Nutritional information as published by the cat food manufacturer.*